270aldo/ngx.agents/memory-bank/activeContext.md

 - Test coverage gaps to address
 - Performance bottlenecks to resolve

+### 5. Adapter Refactoring Approach
+- Using inheritance to share common functionality
+- Implementing abstract methods for agent-specific behavior
+- Standardizing error handling and telemetry
+- Providing consistent interfaces for all agents

 ## Important Patterns and Preferences

 ### 1. Code Organization